solarwinds/terraform-provider-swo/docs/resources/alert.md

 - `conditions` (Attributes Set) One or more conditions that must be met to trigger the alert.
 These conditions are evaluated as a logical AND. (see [below for nested schema](#nestedatt--conditions))
 - `name` (String) Alert name.
-- `notifications` (List of String) A list of notifications that should be triggered for this alert.
 - `severity` (String) Alert severity.
 Valid values are [`INFO`|`WARNING`|`CRITICAL`].

 ### Optional

 - `description` (String) Alert description.
 - `enabled` (Boolean) True if the Alert should be evaluated.
 Default is `true`.
+- `notification_actions` (Attributes Set) List of alert notifications that are sent when an alert triggers. (see [below for nested schema](#nestedatt--notification_actions))
+- `notifications` (List of String, Deprecated) A list of notifications that should be triggered for this alert.
 - `runbook_link` (String) A runbook is documentation of what steps to follow when something goes wrong.
 - `trigger_reset_actions` (Boolean) True if a notification should be sent when an active alert returns to normal.
 Default is false.
 Default is `false`.